JaredJomar/Projects/TampermonkeyProjects/Github/README.md

 ---
 # GitHub Nav Enhancements

-Quick access to Home, Explorer, Repositories, and Stars buttons directly in the GitHub navigation breadcrumbs, eliminating the need to open the user menu popup.
+Quick access to Home, Explorer, Dashboard, Repositories, and Stars buttons directly in the GitHub navigation breadcrumbs, eliminating the need to open the user menu popup.

 ## Features

 ### 🎯 Quick Navigation Buttons
 - Home button with house icon for instant profile access
 - Explorer button with external-link icon for discovery browsing
+- Dashboard button for one-click access to your feed and updates
 - Repositories and Stars buttons with native-style icons
 - One-click access to common destinations without popup menus